 What is Forest Entomology?

-Forest Entomology is a great Career option.
+A Career in Forest Entomology is very intriguing.
 Almost everyone seems to be talking about How to start a Career in Forest Entomology, while one should first develop an understanding of What is a Career in Forest Entomology.
 Just like you would normally not trust a non Doctor with names of medicines, you should also not trust opinions about Forest Entomology from non professionals.

 With 39 years of professional experience, Scientist (F) R S Bhandari understands Forest Entomology.
-Scientist (F) R S Bhandari outlines Forest Entomology as:
+Scientist (F) R S Bhandari describes Forest Entomology as:

 Entomology is the scientific study of insects, a branch of zoology.
 Forest entomology also includes the management of insect pests that cause the degrading, defoliation, crown die-back or death of trees.